Marketplace Recipe: Vendors Example

 src/api/vendors/route.ts

-Then, add the route handler to the same file:
+Then, to create the API route, add the following content to the same file:

 src/api/vendors/route.ts